Traditional Style Folk Music

 At the end of the19th Century, Cecil Sharp became inspired to begin his folk song collection which would become the song archives of Cecil Sharp House, the “home of English Folk Music” with its vast recording and manuscript archives,

-Folk Revival and Luminaries: The 1950s to 1970s
+Folk Revival and Luminaries: The 1950s to 1970 s

 The 1950’s saw a revival of British traditional folk music with the Copper Family amongst others collecting, performing, and recording the traditional songs that were still being sung by older folk.